Episode 00: The Lone Blood Warrior

 "A lone Blood Warrior can only go so far without a Vampiress backing them," Saito stated.

 With the last of his strength Kotaro gazed at Saito's blond haired partner.
-As Saito had requested she hadn't directly fought.
-This could have been due to confidence, or some sort of honour refusing to double team Kotaro.
-But even though she wasn't fighting, she still supplied Saito with mana through their Blood Bond.
-This alone created the unnatural gap between the two sides.
+Saito had requested her not to fight directly.
+This could have been due to confidence, or some sort of honour about double teaming Kotaro.
+But even if she wasn't fighting, she still supplied Saito with mana through their Blood Bond.
+This alone created a power gap between the two sides.

 Kotaro's body fell to the ground as darkness swallowed his conscious.
 His red blade reverted to its steel colour before dissipating into the atmosphere.

 Kotaro found himself floating in a world of pure white that had no ground or sky, mere nothingness.
 How far had he floated?
 How long had he been floating?
 An hour?
 A day?
 A week?
 A month?
 A year?
 The endless void robbed Kotaro of all sense of distance and all feeling of time.